 Project management is one hell of a job.
-The expectation to multitask is almost a given.
-That doesn’t mean however, that it comes easy to everyone.
+The expectation of multitasking is almost a given.
+That doesn’t mean, however, that it comes naturally to everyone.

-Learning how to prioritise and multitask is of massive benefit to any project manager for three very clear reasons –
+Learning how to prioritise and multitask is of massive benefit to any project manager for three distinct reasons:

 Optimum productivity – We can all hope to use our time wisely and get the most from the hours we spend.
 Learning how to prioritise and multitask will ensure that we both reach deadlines and exceed expectations.